 from Preface to The Word Appears in the Flesh

-The work done at present has pushed forward the work of the Age of Grace; that is, the work in the entire six-thousand-year management plan has moved forward.
-Though the Age of Grace has ended, the work of God has progressed further.
+The work being done at present has pushed forward the work of the Age of Grace; that is, the work under the entire six-thousand-year management plan has moved forward.
+Though the Age of Grace has ended, God’s work has made progress.
 Why do I say time and again that this stage of work builds upon the Age of Grace and the Age of Law?
-This means that the work of this day is a continuation of the work done in the Age of Grace and an uplifting of that done in the Age of Law.
-The three stages are closely interconnected and linked one to the next.
+This means that the work of this day is a continuation of the work done in the Age of Grace and an advance over that done in the Age of Law.
+The three stages are tightly interconnected and each link in the chain is closely tied to the next.
 Why do I also say that this stage of work builds on that done by Jesus?
-If this stage did not build on the work done by Jesus, then in this stage the crucifixion, the work of redemption done previously, would still need to be carried out.
+Supposing that this stage did not build on the work done by Jesus, He would have to be crucified again in this stage, and the redemptive work of the previous stage would have to be done all over again.
 This would be meaningless.
-Therefore, it is not that the work has completely finished, but that the age has moved forward, and the work has become even higher than before.
-It could be said that this stage of work is built on the foundation of the Age of Law and the rock of the work of Jesus.
+And so it is not that the work is completely finished, but that the age has moved forward and the level of the work has been raised even higher than before.
+It may be said that this stage of work is built on the foundation of the Age of Law and on the rock of Jesus’ work.
 The work is built stage by stage, and this stage is not a new beginning.
-Only the combination of the three stages of work can be deemed the six-thousand-year management plan.
-This stage is done on the foundation of the work of the Age of Grace.
-If these two stages of work are unrelated, why is there no crucifixion in this stage?
-Why do I not bear the sins of man?
-I do not come through the conception by the Holy Spirit nor will I be crucified to bear the sins of man.
-Rather, I am here to directly chastise man.
-If I did not chastise man following the crucifixion, and now I do not come through the conception by the Holy Spirit, then I would not be qualified to chastise man.
+Only the combination of the three stages of work may be deemed the six-thousand-year management plan.
+The work at this stage is done on the foundation of the work of the Age of Grace.
+If these two stages of work were unrelated, then why is the crucifixion not repeated in this stage?
+Why do I not bear the sins of man, but instead come to judge and chastise man directly?
+If My work to judge and chastise man and My coming now not by the conception of the Holy Spirit did not follow the crucifixion, then I would not be qualified to judge and chastise man.
 It is precisely because I am one with Jesus that I come directly to chastise and judge man.
-This stage of work builds entirely on the previous stage.
-This is why only such work can bring man to salvation stage by stage.
-Jesus and I come from the same Spirit.
-Though Our fleshes have no relationship, Our Spirits are one; though what We do and the work We bear are not the same, We are alike in essence; Our fleshes take different forms, and this is because of the change in era and the need of Our work; Our ministries are not alike, so the work We bring forth and the disposition We reveal to man are also different.
-That is why what man sees and receives this day is unlike that of the past; this is so because of the change in era.
-Though the gender and form of Their fleshes are different, and though They were not born of the same family, much less in the same time period, Their Spirits are one.
-Though Their fleshes share no blood or physical relationship in any way, this does not deny that They are the incarnate fleshes of God in two different time periods.
-It is an undeniable truth that They are the incarnate fleshes of God, though They do not share the same bloodline or a common human language (one was a male who spoke the language of the Jews and the other is a female who speaks only Chinese).
-It is for these reasons that They do the work They ought in different countries, and in different time periods as well.
+The work at this stage is built entirely on the work in the preceding stage.
+That is why only work of this kind can bring man, step by step, into salvation.
+Jesus and I come from one Spirit.
+Even though We are unrelated in Our fleshes, Our Spirits are one; even though the content of what We do and the work that We take on are not the same, We are alike in essence; Our fleshes take different forms, but this is due to the change in era and the differing requirements of Our work; Our ministries are not alike, so the work We bring forth and the disposition We reveal to man are also different.
+That is why what man sees and understands this day is unlike that of the past; this is so because of the change in era.
+For all that They are different in the gender and the form of Their fleshes, and that They were not born of the same family, still less in the same time period, Their Spirits are nonetheless one.
+For all that Their fleshes share neither blood nor physical kinship of any kind, it cannot be denied that They are the incarnation of God in two different time periods.
+That They are the incarnate fleshes of God is an irrefutable truth, even though They are not of the same bloodline and do not share a common human language (one was a male who spoke the language of the Jews and the other a female who exclusively speaks Chinese).
+It is for these reasons that They have lived in different countries to do the work that it behooves each one to do, and in different time periods too.
 Despite the fact that They are the same Spirit, possessed of the same essence, there are no absolute similarities at all between the outward shells of Their fleshes.
-They merely share the same humanity, but the appearance and birth of Their fleshes are not alike.
-These have no impact on Their respective work or the knowledge that man has of Them, for, after all, They are the same Spirit and none can separate Them.
-Though They are not related by blood, Their entire beings are directed by Their Spirits, so that They undertake different work in different time periods, with Their fleshes not sharing a bloodline.
-Similarly, the Spirit of Jehovah is not the father of the Spirit of Jesus, much as the Spirit of Jesus is not the son of the Spirit of Jehovah.
-They are the same Spirit.
-Just like the incarnate God of this day and Jesus.
+All They share is the same humanity, but as far as external appearance of Their fleshes and the circumstances of Their birth are concerned, They are not alike.
+These things have no impact on Their respective work or on the knowledge that man has of Them, for, in the final analysis, They are the same Spirit and none can separate Them.
+Even though They are not related by blood, Their entire beings are in the charge of Their Spirits, which allocates to Them different work in different time periods, and Their fleshes to different bloodlines.
+Similarly, the Spirit of Jehovah is not the father of the Spirit of Jesus, and the Spirit of Jesus is not the son of the Spirit of Jehovah: They are one and the same Spirit.
+Just like the incarnate God of today and Jesus.
 Though They are not related by blood, They are one; this is because Their Spirits are one.

 from “The Two Incarnations Complete the Significance of the Incarnation” in The Word Appears in the Flesh